 The offer of services in institutions makes up the better part of the work of the National Centre for Dance Therapy.

-Further to a diagnosis of the institution’s needs, representatives of the Centre propose a modality (dance therapy or adapted dance) that meets the established needs, as well as profiles of therapists suggested depending on the clientele served and the desired skills.
-All programs begin with an introductory workshop custom-designed for the partner’s professionals, therapists and employees.
-Next, a program is designed for a determined period (from 12 weeks to a year), according to the various availabilities.
-Assessment meetings frame the projects so that services provided are continually improved.
+Following an evaluation of the partner institution’s needs, representatives of the Centre propose a modality (dance therapy or adapted dance) that meets these needs, as well as profiles of professionals experienced with the clientele served and with the desired skills.
+All programs begin with an introductory workshopfor the partner’s team.
+Next, a program is designed for a determined period, according to the availabilities of all parties.
+Evaluation meetings frame the projects so that services provided are continually improved.
 The NCDT takes responsibility for all the management functions of the project.

 Would you like to offer your beneficiaries, clients and participants services that are tailored to their needs?